Search

 Author

-Chris married his beautiful bride, Tina, in 1990.
+• Chris married his beautiful bride, Tina, in 1990.
 They have three wonderful adult children, Jacob, Kaylee, and Macie Joy.
 Chris began pastoring at a church in Los Angeles in 1995 where he was the Children’s and Student Pastor.
 He was the Executive Pastor of Student Ministries at John Maxwell's church in South Florida before he came to Saddleback in 2008 as our Pastor to 20s/30s.
-He has since served as Pastor to Singles and Pastor to Marriages.
-He is currently our Pastor to Parents leading the charge for all things Parents Ministry at Saddleback.
+He has since served as Singles Pastor, Small Groups Pastor, Marriages Pastor, and Parents Pastor.
+He is currently our Extensions Pastor, leading the charge for Saddleback Church start-ups across the US and world.
 He earned his Bachelor of Arts Degree in Biblical Studies and his Master of Arts in Organizational Leadership.

 Share This Post